RaiIweb/finaltest/README.md

 This project is based on ping pong game.
 It is now in single player mode with ai as other player.
 Wins and loose count is stored in backend api

-## how to run
+## How to run

 New user have to sign up first , then login to start game.
+Login sessions will be destroyed after 10 mins .

 ## How to start in dev